epaulsen/energytariff/README.md

 # Grid energy level tariff monitor

-To English HA Users: As this integration only is relevent to Norwegian HA users, documentation is only available in norwegian for now.
+To English HA Users: As this integration only is relevent for Norwegian HA users, documentation is only available in norwegian for now.
 Sorry!

 ## Beskrivelse